prosodylab/Prosodylab-Aligner/README.md

 ## Installing

+The scripts require a version of Python 2 no earlier than 2.5, a BASH-compatible shell in /bin/sh, and curl.
+All these will be installed on recent Macintosh computers as well as most computers running Linux.
 The scripts included here assume that HTK and SoX are installed on your system.
-While these can also be made to work on Windows computers, it is non-trivial and not described here.
+While these scripts can also be made to work on Windows computers, it is non-trivial and not described here.

 ### Installing SoX